AlidarxD/OOP_JAVA/README.md

 ## Dependencies

 This project uses Apache POI to read data from an Excel file.
-You can include the necessary dependencies in your `pom.xml` if you are using Maven.